murilorrr/Desafio-Tecnico-Ebytr/README.md

 - 📥 Submit PRs to help solve issues or add features
 - ✋ Influence the future of ToDo-Ebytr with feature requests

-And make sure to read the [Contributing Guide](/CONTRIBUTION.md) before making a pull request.
+To learn how to contribute and a little more about the implemented architecture, read the [Contributing Guide](/CONTRIBUTION.md) before making the pull request.